.............

 Garlic is loaded with vitamins and minerals

-like manganese, selenium, iron, copper, vitamin C,
+iron, copper, vitamin C,

-vitamin B, potassium, and other
+potassium, and other antioxidants,

 including allicin.

-sulphur containing phytonutrient, is likely to be
+Allicin, a sulphur containing phytonutrient, is likely to be

-the source of its antibacterial and anti-viral
+the source of its

 Allicin also makes garlic smell.

-products are made "odorless" by aging
+Some products are made "odorless" by aging

 the garlic, but this process can also make